The Death Letter Project

 When my uncle died last year, it wasn’t the molecular connections that comforted me.
 And it wasn’t a spirit or soul.
 I knew Reg would live on in all of us – our existence now and after death is in the connections we have made with others.
 That’s where the real spirit lies.
 That’s the point of life.

 Editor's note: Bernie Hobbs is an award winning science writer, presenter and performer.
 She has worked extensively in television (The New InventorsCatalyst, the experiMENTALS), on radio and online since joining ABC Science in 1997.
+She co-presents the podcast Dear Science with Dr Alice Williamson.

 The Death Letter Project welcomes your comments and feedback.
 Please feel free to leave a comment on our Facebook page or alternatively submit a message below.